Home

 • Are you mature?
 Can you handle an emergency?
 Although unlikely, an emergency can happen while you are babysitting.
 You must be able to handle the situation, which is a combination of knowing what to do as well as being able to actually do it.
 This doesn't always come with age - although it helps.

 • Are you informed or educated about children?
 You will need to be able to take care of kids' basic needs as well as being a good play partner.
 You will need to know the basics about feeding, diapering (or using the bathroom depending on age), dressing and bathing.
-Even if you don't need each of these skills for each job, they are key skills that all qualified babysitters should have.
+Even if you don't need each of these skills for each job, they are key skills that a qualified babysitter should have.

 • Are you adaptable?
 Every child and family is different.
 You will need to be flexible to their routines and needs.
 If there are things that make you uncomfortable, you may need to reconsider working with that family.